 - University of Minnesota Informatics Institute

 MAISRC was founded in 2012 with funding from the Minnesota Environment and Natural Resources Trust Fund (ENRTF) and the Clean Water Fund.
 This initial funding was for research on Asian carp, common carp, VHSv, and zebra mussels; lab and facility renovations; outreach; and core operations.
-Additional funding in 2013 from the ENRTF allowed MAISRC to expand its research and outreach activities and provided core operational funding through June 30, 2019.
+Additional funding from the ENRTF has provided core operational funding through June 30, 2021 and allowed MAISRC to expand its research and outreach activities.

 Additional funding to support our research has been provided by: